 Again, Bob Zook put it more bluntly, "We have more people showing up with ever greater technology needs: email, logistics capture software, project planning programs, and financial management software ...
-It could be a trailer or fit in the back of a Jeep; what we need is more ICT infrastructure capacity and satellite bandwidth."
+It could be a trailer or fit in the back of a Jeep; what we need is more lasting ICT infrastructure and satellite bandwidth."